one-zero-eight/sport/README.md

    You can create the tag via GitHub releases tab.
 4. Ask maintainer (@ArtemSBulgakov) to allow the deployment via GitHub Actions.
 5. Verify that changes work on the production server.

-### Changing JS or CSS

-When changing JS scripts or CSS styles, you also should update 'JS_VERSION' setting in `adminpage/adminpage/settings.py`.
-This is needed to update the cache in browsers.